Construction of lattice M\"obius domain wall fermions in the Schr\"odinger functional scheme: Introduction

-In order to find the boundary operator for the MDWF, we have to identify the boundary term that properly breaks the chiral symmetry at the temporal boundary in the SF scheme.
-The boundary operator should hold the discrete space-time symmetries: $C,P,T$, $\Gamma_5$-Hermiticity, but it must break the lattice chiral symmetry at the temporal boundary only.
-During this construction, we observe that the parameters of the MDWF, which depend on the fifth-index, must have parity symmetry in the fifth direction so as to hold the discrete symmetry.
-In this paper, we investigate the validity of the MDWF with the boundary term we constructed by observing the continuum limit of the effective four dimensional operator at the tree-level and the one-loop beta function perturbatively.
+To find the boundary operator for the MDWF, it is necessary to identify the boundary term that properly breaks the chiral symmetry at the temporal boundary in the SF scheme.
+The boundary operator should hold the discrete space-time symmetries $C, P, T$, and $\Gamma_5$-Hermiticity, but it must break the lattice chiral symmetry at the temporal boundary only.
+In constructing the boundary term, we observe that the parameters of the MDWF, which depend on the fifth-index, must have parity symmetry in the fifth dimension in order to hold discrete symmetry.
+In this paper, we investigate the validity of the MDWF with a boundary term constructed by observing the continuum limit of the effective four-dimensional operator at the tree-level and the one-loop beta function perturbatively.
 Preliminary results of this work have been reported in Refs.~\citen{Murakami:2017wcz,Murakami:2014qfa}.